Last reviewed: 05/10/2022

 Disclosure: Include a description of the Board performance evaluation process.

 The Board considers that its effectiveness and the individual performance of its directors is vital to the success of the Company.

-During 2021, the Board introduced an internal Board performance evaluation process.
+During 2021, the Board conducted an internal Board performance evaluation exercise.
 Each Board member completed a questionnaire which focused on strategy, risks and controls, Board processes, Board structure and development and the work and composition of the Board Committees.
 The responses were collated and summarised by an external Company Secretary in consultation with the Chairman and the key conclusions tabled and discussed at a Board meeting.

 Principle Eight: Promote a corporate culture that is based on ethical values and behaviours.

 Disclosure: Explain how the Board ensures that the Company has the means to determine ethical values and behaviours.

 The Company is committed to ensuring that there is a healthy corporate culture and has put in place policies and procedures which are designed to ensure that ethical and transparent behaviour is recognised and followed across the Group.
 These include a Code of Conduct, Share Dealing Code and policies on whistleblowing, equal opportunities, modern slavery, anti-bribery and corruption and procurement.
 The Company also has policies in place in respect of health and safety, environmental impact, biodiversity and social impact.